A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Introduction

 \subsection{Related works}

-Several simple calculi with a derivative operator as a primitive have been proposed in the literature.
+Several simple calculi with a derivative operator as a primitive have been presented in the literature.
 A few of these do not aim to implement automatic differentiation \cite{EhrhardR03,DigEdalat13}.
 Forward-mode automatic differentiation is realized in \cite{Manzyuk12,ManzyukPRRS19,ShermanMC21}.

-In recent years, driven by application of reverse-mode automatic differentiation in deep learning, a series of formal calculi have been proposed, some of them based on reverse-mode automatic differentiation \cite{BrunelMP20,Elliott18,MakOng20}, others implementing both forward-mode and reverse-mode automatic differentiation \cite{MazzaPagani21}.
-In these works, correctness of automatic differentiation is proved in the context of first order languages \cite{abadiPlotkin19}, or higher order functional languages \cite{AlvarezOng20,BrunelMP20,Elliott18,MakOng20,MazzaPagani21}.
+In recent years, driven by the application of reverse-mode automatic differentiation in deep learning, a series of formal calculi have been proposed, some of them based on reverse-mode automatic differentiation \cite{BrunelMP20,Elliott18,MakOng20}, others implementing both forward-mode and reverse-mode automatic differentiation \cite{MazzaPagani21}.
+In these works, the correctness of automatic differentiation is proved in the context of first order languages \cite{abadiPlotkin19}, or higher order functional languages \cite{AlvarezOng20,BrunelMP20,Elliott18,KPK22,MakOng20,MazzaPagani21}.
 Calculi that use logical relations to prove the correctness of derivative evaluation, a key aspect of our work, are provided in \cite{BartheCDG20,DigEdalat13}.
 In several of these works, the semantics of differentiation is given using a categorical setting, \cite{AlvarezOng20,HuotDV20,MakOng20}, in contrast to using the more concrete space of real numbers or its extension in domain theory.
-With the exception of \cite{DigEdalat13,ShermanMC21}, none of these formalisms use the notion of Clarke subgradient.
+With the exception of \cite{DigEdalat13,ShermanMC21}, none of these formalisms uses the notion of Clarke subgradient.
+The main new result over our previous work \cite{DigEdalat13} is the extension of the notion of derivative to functionals.
+This extension involves, among other things, transitioning from the Clarke's subgradient for Banach space to generalized Lebourg's subgradient for topological vector space.
+Also, we consider the use of dual numbers to provide an alternative operational semantics.
+Additionally, we show that all computable linear functionals can be expressed in Dual PCF.